computeclub/gcp-cloud-deploy-extensions/notifiers/echo-fastapi/README.md

 # echo-fastapi

-Echo fastapi is a minimal Cloud Deployer called by subscriptions of all cloud deploy message types and echoing back the details of that message.
+Echo fastapi is a minimal Cloud Deployer called by subscriptions of all cloud deploy message types and echoing back the details of that message and the configurations passed to the `execute()` method.

+## User story

+As an engineer, I want an example notifier demonstrating usage of the python-notifier library.
+It would also be useful if this example notifier emitted pubsub message contents I can better understand the attribute conditions needed to build other notifiers.

+## Configuration schema

+`enabled` - a boolean that enables or disables the notifier.
+If not present the notifier is disabled.

 ## Developing